typegoose/typegoose/github-page/_guides/quick-start-guide.md

 ## Quick Overview of Typegoose

-Typegoose is an "wrapper" for mongoose models
+Typegoose is a "wrapper" for mongoose models

-Instead of:
+Instead of writing this:

 ```ts
 interface Car {